yohman/up206a/Weeks/Week 7/readme.md

 # Week 7 (11/16): Geo-processing with geopandas

+## Lecture
-## Introducing spatial analysis with geopandas
+* Introducing spatial analysis with geopandas
 ## Hands on
 *   Joining data
 *   Spatial analysis with geopandas